 PARSLEY ROOT – Similarly to celeriac, parsley root will brighten the earthy flavors in ričet.
 Besides that, parsley root is a fairly unknown nutritional bomb, rich in vitamin C, folate, fiber, zinc, potassium, phosphorus and magnesium.
 The parsley root holds three to four times more essential oil than the leaves.

-PARSLEY LEAVES – Fresh parsley was used in the recipe, although in winter times, you can use the dried one.
+PARSLEY LEAVES – Fresh parsley was used in the recipe; in winter, you can use dried parsley.
 There’s quite a high amount of parsley in the traditional ričet.
 It pairs harmoniously with other ingredients.
-In fact, I had never tried a dish where parsley would be so pleasantly fused with other aromas than in ričet.
+In fact, I had never tried a dish in which parsley would be so pleasantly fused with other aromas as in ričet.

-MARJORAM & BAY LEAF The marjoram contributes a delicate, slightly sweet and floral undertone, while the bay leaves bring a subtle earthy and herbal note.
+MARJORAM & BAY LEAF – The marjoram adds a delicate, slightly sweet, floral undertone, while the bay leaves bring a subtle earthy, herbal note.
 Both will help to prevent bloating and stomach gas caused by cooked beans.

 SALT & BLACK PEPPER – Ričet, with its traditional ingredients, is so full of flavor that it needs no other spices except salt and black pepper.

 OIL OR LARD – In the old days, lard was often used to stir-fry onions and garlic.
-Instead of that, you can use olive or sunflower oil as well.
+Instead, you can use olive or sunflower oil.

 Traditional ričet recipe